m9brady/eodms-api-client/README.md

                                   Id

-  -ia, --incidence-angle TEXT     Limit results to the desired incidence angle -rb, --radarsat-beam-mode TEXT  Limit SAR collection results to the desired
+  -ia, --incidence-angle TEXT     Limit results to the desired incidence angle -ial, --incidence-angle-low TEXT
+                                  Limit results to scenes that have incidence angles greater than this value (degrees)

+  -iah, --incidence-angle-high TEXT
+                                  Limit results to scenes that have incidence angles less than this value (degrees)

+  -rb, --radarsat-beam-mode TEXT  Limit SAR collection results to the desired
                                   beam mode